wp-plugins/thesis-openhook/readme.txt

 Assuming all of the following things...
 Yes you can!

-* `custom.css` must exist and be writable by the Web server
+* `custom.css` must exist and be writable by the Web server (CHMOD to "666" via FTP)
 * User must be allowed to edit themes

 = Where can I get Thesis? =